 Baking powder is a complete leavening agent.
 This means it contains both the base (sodium bicarbonate) and acid needed for the product to rise.
 Cornstarch is also typically found in baking powder.
 It’s added as a buffer to prevent (slow down) the acid and base from activating during storage.
 With that said, here’s one reason that you might want to make your own baking powder.
 Hint: It has to do with preparedness and long term storage…

-When baking powder is combined with water, a chemical reaction occurs which enables its ingredients to produce carbon dioxide – which is then trapped in tiny air pockets throughout a dough or batter.
+First, this… When baking powder is combined with water, a chemical reaction occurs.
+This reaction enables its ingredients to produce carbon dioxide – which is then trapped in tiny air pockets throughout a dough or batter.
 When baked, the trapped carbon dioxide air pockets expand, thus expanding the overall food.
 It ‘rises’.
+So far, so good…

 A lot of people don’t know that you can make baking powder yourself.

-Here’s how, with just two ingredients, each of which have an unlimited shelf life…
+Here’s how, with just two ingredients.
+And each of them have an unlimited shelf life…

 Homemade Baking Powder Ingredients